Rootre/ftshp-michelangelo/README.md

 ## About
-This is a custom template for the KSS-node living style guide.
+This is a custom template for the KSS-node living style guide created on top of the [Michelangelo template](https://github.com/stamkracht/michelangelo)

-## Demo
-Have a look at [the demo styleguide](http://stamkracht.github.io/michelangelo/section-settings.html) generated with dummy content to get an impression of the Michelangelo theme with the ITCSS architecture.
+Adjusted as a template for Footshop styleguide

 ## Get started